LoopKit/loopdocs/docs/browser/secrets.md

 ## Make up a Password

 If you have not already made up a password, do it now and record it as <code>MATCH_PASSWORD</code>.
+Note that if you [build more than one app](other-apps.md){: target="_blank" }, you use the same MATCH_PASSWORD for all the apps.
+Every app needs to have the same 6 Secrets.

+!!! info "What is this Password used for?"
+    The <code>MATCH_PASSWORD</code> is a **passphrase** used to encrypt and decrypt (adds security to) certificates from *Apple*.

+    A **passphrase** is similar to a password.
+However, a password generally refers to something used to authenticate or log into a system.
+A passphrase generally refers to a secret used to protect an encryption key.

+    A good passphrase should have at least 15, preferably 20 characters and be difficult to guess.
+It should contain upper case letters, lower case letters, digits, and preferably at least one punctuation character.
+No part of it should be derivable from personal information about the user or his/her family.

+    If you already created a MATCH_PASSWORD that does not meet the criteria listed above, no worries, you are protecting an *Apple* developer certificate - not the family fortune.
+That information is provided for new builders looking for guidance.

 ## Next Step